Using an Oracle database as a source for AWS DMS

 User account privileges required on a self-managed Oracle source for AWS DMS

-To use an Oracle database as a source in AWS DMS, grant the privileges following to the Oracle user specified in the Oracle endpoint connection settings.
+To use an Oracle database as a source in AWS DMS, grant the following privileges to the Oracle user specified in the Oracle endpoint connection settings.

 When granting privileges, use the actual name of objects, not the synonym